sajibsrs/notes-on-c/docs/error-handling.md

 ## errorno
 `errno` works as a global variable.
 So we need to set it to `0` first, to clear out any previous error.

+For specific errors, errorno defines different error type.
+Which can be used to determine error type.
+Such as EDOM, ERANGE, EINTR, EIO etc.
 ```c
 #include <errno.h>